Header images courtesy of @hungjacky (via Instagram)

 As the highest peak in all of the city, Tai Mo Shan offers sweeping views of Hong Kong and Shenzhen that are second to none, as well as a handful of convenient camping and picnic spots.

 But while most daytrippers will make their way up the foggy mountain via Tai Mo Shan Road or the MacLehose Trail (Stage Eight), the lesser-known trail via Ng Tung Chai village promises a much wilder and more adventurous time.
-Plus, you’ll get to see not one, not two, but four waterfalls along the way (and herds of cows or a wild boar, if you’re lucky)!
+Plus, you’ll get to see not one, not two, but four waterfalls along the way (and herds of cows, if you’re lucky)!

 Distance: 12 kilometres approx.